MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/retention-policies.md

 Retention policies in Teams are based on the date the chat or channel messages were created and are retroactive.
 In other words, if you create a retention policy to delete data older than 90 days, Teams data created more than 90 days ago is deleted.

-It's possible that a retention policy that applies to SharePoint Online or OneDrive for Business could delete a file that's referenced in a Teams chat or channel message before those messages get deleted.
+It's possible that a retention policy that's applied to SharePoint Online or OneDrive for Business could delete a file that's referenced in a Teams chat or channel message before those messages get deleted.
 In this scenario, the file will still show up in the Teams message, but when users click the file, they'll get a "File not found" error.
 This can also happen in the absence of a policy, if someone manually deletes a file from SharePoint Online or OneDrive for Business.

 ### Considerations and limitations